The Catawba River Baptist Association is dedicated to helping churches experiencing the following:

 Facts and Evaluation Findings will be presented to the Church in stages

-Decision Makers/Key Stakeholders—leaders will have opportunity to view the findings first and dialogue with the presenters.
+Decision Makers/Key Stakeholders—leaders will have the opportunity to view the findCongregationnd dialogue with the presenters.

 A formal presentation will be made to the larger congregation.

-Recommendations are developed and shared with church leaders, leadership team and formal Recommendations are drafted for Church affirmation.
+Recommendations are developed and shared with church leaders, and the leadership team and formal recommendations are drafted for Church affirmation.

 A formal decision timeline is established for the Church to affirm recommendations.

-Church votes to accept or reject CRT/Leadership Team Recommendations.
+Church votes to accept or reject the CRT/Leadership Team Recommendations.

-Upon rejection of recommendations CRT/CRBA withdraws Coaching.
-Consultant provides support as resources are requested and time allows.
+Upon rejection of recommendations, CRT/CRBA withdraws Coaching.
+The consultant provides support as resources are requested and time allows.

 Solemn Assembly: Call for repentance of both past and present issues of the church.

-Work on exit strategy for Pastor/Staff if needed.
+Work on an exit strategy for Pastor/Staff if needed.